UJhinN/Web_Flask/README.md

-Hello, am Xhi3r . this is my so clean website for my shop >!!
+Hello. this website for collection of stories or legends in Thailand in each region!!

 Run this project with flask